How Can I Afford USD?

-Job Prospects: The quality of a USD education is evident in the success of our graduates.
-A survey by our Career Center showed that 88% of our recent graduates had received a job offer with three months of graduation.
-The average starting salary was over $45,000.
-A USD degree matters, and starts paying off immediately.
+Career Outcomes: The quality of a USD education is evident in the success of our graduates.
+A recent survey by our Career Services team showed that 91% of the Class of 2014 had received a job offer either before graduating or within three months of graduating.
+The average starting salary was over $45,941.

 Let’s look at those last two points together.
 A student leaves USD with approximately $29,000 in student loans (on average).
-88% of them receive job offers within three months of graduation, and the average starting salary last year was $45,941.
-According to current student loan interest rates (6.8%) and typical repayment schedule, the monthly payment on those student loans is $345.24.
+Last year, 91% of students received job offers within three months of graduation, and their average starting salary was $45,941.
+According to current student loan interest rates (6.8%) and typical repayment schedules, the monthly payment on those student loans is estimated at $345.24.
 That seems a lot more manageable than you may have thought.
 A big investment?
 Absolutely.
 But an investment that will continue to pay dividends for a lifetime.